bonniewolfe/.github/README.md

 - [Course Dashboard](https://dpgoscm.github.io/community-manager-training/)

 ### Helping to transfer Hack for LA to a new fiscal sponsor
-from Code for America to Civic Tech Structure, Inc. 501(c)(3)
+from Code for America to Civic Tech Structure, Inc. 501(c)(3) aka CTS

+#### Setting up the MERL Center under its new fiscal sponsor
+GitHub Social Impact transfered ownership of the MERL Center to CTS in May, and we are finishing the setup of the new tools, transfer of assets from 3 parties, hiring team members and making changes to the website.

 ---

 ## What else am I doing
-I created a non profit called [Civic Tech Structure](https://civictechstructure.org) and I serve as its president.
+- I created a non profit called [Civic Tech Structure](https://civictechstructure.org) and I serve as its president.
-I am the volunteer Executive Director of [Hack for LA](https://www.hackforla.org/).
+- I am the volunteer Executive Director of [Hack for LA](https://www.hackforla.org/).

 ---
 #### Other places you can find me